bertvv/vagrant-skeleton/README.md

 ### Module management

 Generic and third party repositories are managed through [librarian-puppet](https://github.com/rodjek/librarian-puppet).
 If you run `librarian-puppet init` in the project root, a `modules/` directory will be created with Puppetlab's `stdlib` and `concat` modules initialised.
-Modify `Puppetfile` to your liking and see _librarian-puppet_'s documentation for mor information.
+Modify `Puppetfile` to your liking and see `librarian-puppet`'s documentation for more information.

-Site-specific modules that are kept under source control within this repository can be put under `site-modules/`.
+Site-specific modules that are kept under source control within this repository should be put under `site-modules/`.
 This directory is added to Puppet's `modulepath`.

 ## Contributing